sipho-mancam/SPAM-Ninja/README.md

 # SPAM Ninja

-This project is a mailing client, that you can give access to your gmail and it will monitor your mail space for spam, using classification models from scikit-learn to identify spam and filter it out.
+This project is a mailing client, that you can give access to your gmail and it will monitor your mail space for spam, using Naive Bayes classifier to identify spam and filter it out.

 # Objectives